AniketAGhadge/ReactCode_Pratices/Readme.txt

 Accept-Control-Allow-Method  -- It will ad the detils of restricted Method name like POST, GET After that 1st origin will send the request
 It is not happen to all the URL where it will send the Preflight data

+Routing-
+npm react-router-dom install for Routing createBrowserRouter will be import from react-router-dom we use for adding the path and element to route the file e.g. const appRoute = createBrowserRouter([
+    {
+        path: '/',
+        element: <PageName/>,
+        errorElement: <ErrorPage/>
+    },
+    {
+        path: '/about',
+        element: <PageName/>,
+        errorElement: <ErrorPage/>
+    }
+])

+and for render we will import RouterProvider from react-router-dom

+root.render(<RouterProvider router={appRoute}/>)

+Outlet -
+we use Outlet from react-router-dom which will help to render only the container body and fixed the header i.e. we can achieve dynamic webpage by using Outlet

+Link -
+Instead of anchor tag <a/> we are using Link which will page our application single page application.
+<a/> refresh the page on every request where as Link will not refresh page.
+React is keeping all the track of link.

+Dynamic path -
+For writing the dynamic path or URL we are using /: where we are getting value from URL and changing the data accordingly e.g. path: '/resturantMeanu/:resId'